-Keep jade plants in a temperate environment.
-Clemson University recommends giving jade daytime temperatures of 65 to 75 degrees Fahrenheit, with nighttime temperatures 10 degrees cooler.
-If you live in a place with winter frosts, you should move your jade plant indoors for the winter when temperatures fall to 40 and move it back outside when temperatures warm in the spring (or grow it indoors all the time).
+Keep jade plants in a temperate environment that most closely resembles their natural habitat.
+Jade plants do best with daytime temperatures of 65 to 75 degrees Fahrenheit and nighttime temperatures 10 degrees cooler.
+If you live in a place with winter frosts, you should move your jade plant indoors for the winter when temperatures fall to 40 and move it back outside when temperatures warm in the spring.
+You can also grow it indoors all the time.

-Outdoor jade plants thrive in full sun.
-Place indoor jade plants in a draft-free room since cold can retard their growth.
-Put the plant in an area where it receives bright filtered sunlight, preferably from a south-facing window, for at least four hours a day (more is better).
-If you can't provide this much light, get a fluorescent grow light and turn the light on your jade plant.
+Choose a sunny spot for your jade plant.
+Outdoor jade plants thrive in full sun to partial shade.
+Place indoor jade plants in a draft-free room since cold can slow their growth.
+Put the plant in an area where it receives bright, filtered sunlight, preferably from a south-facing window, for at least four hours a day (more is better).
+If you can't provide this much light, get a grow light and turn the light on your jade plant.

 Fertilize your jade during the growing season so that it gets ideal nutrition.
-The Garden Helper recommends using 10-20-10 fertilizer every two weeks from April to October.
-Mix the right amount of dry fertilizer with water and water your jade plant with this mix for optimal growth.
+Use a diluted water-soluble houseplant fertilizer every two months from April to October.

-Understand that jades go through winter dormancy.
-Your plant will not grow from November to March and this is normal.
+Understand that jades go through a winter resting phase during which your plant will not grow from November to March and this is normal.
 Expect jade to begin growing again in spring.